 Fife Council's current AVC providers are Standard Life and Prudential.
-Former providers, Clerical Medical and Equitable Life, no longer accept new admissions.
+Former provider Clerical Medical no longer accept new admissions and Equitable Life policies transferred to Utmost during 2019-20 and no longer accept new admissions.

 AVC's are not included in the accounts in accordance with Regulation 4(2)(b) of the Local Government Pension Scheme (Management and Investment of Funds) (Scotland) Regulations 2010 but are disclosed as a note only (Note 18)